-Months after his Saturday Night Live controversy, country star Morgan Wallen is in hot water again.
-The “Wasted on You” singer, 27, was caught on tape hurling a racial slur while heading into his Tennessee home.
+Morgan Wallen will be performing at this year’s Billboard Music Awards in Las Vegas on May 15, one year after being banned from the program after being caught on tape using a racial slur.
+The “Wasted on You” singer, 28, was heard hurling the slur while heading into his Tennessee home.
 A video obtained by TMZ shows Morgan and his friends arriving at the house around midnight and making a ton of noise.
 Neighbors came outside, and one began recording the incident.

 Here’s what else you need to know about Morgan:

 1. Morgan Was Cut From A 2020 SNL Episode For Breaking COVID-19 Quarantine

 Morgan broke strict quarantine rules in place by SNL due to COVID-19, and was seen in several TikTok videos at partying hard in Tuscaloosa, AL following the University of Alabama’s football game the previous Saturday.
 In the videos, Morgan was at a bar and a house party taking shots, not social distancing, not wearing a mask, and kissing female fans.